Quassia amara: Diabetes

 In 2011 Husein and Gulam Mohammed, found that Q. amara extract reduced the elevated fasting blood glucose in rats.
 It also shows that glucose tolerance is increased by the consumption of Q. amara.
 According to Ferreira and al. 2013, the wood powder of Q. amara shows an anti-hyperglycemic effect, similar to the one from metformin.
 It could be helpful as an alternative therapy to the existing drugs that cause adverse health effects.

 Malaria

 Tea made with the leaves of the Q. amara, is used against malaria in the traditional medicine of French Guiana.
-The leaves hexane from Q. amara was found to have high suppressive activity, at a concentration from 100 mg/kg body weight in mouse.
+A leaf extract from Q. amara was found to have antimalarial activity in mice.
 In 2006, a study found that Simalikalactone D should be responsible for the antimalarial activity.
-In 2009, a new quassinoid was discovered, the simalikalactone E. This molecule inhibited the growth of P. falciparum in vitro by 50%.
+In 2009, a new quassinoid was discovered, the simalikalactone E. This molecule inhibited the growth of P. falciparum in vitro.
 The effect was mostly found in the gametocyte, which is the stage that is fundamental for the transmission to mosquitoes.
+Quassin (Q) and Neo-quassin (NQ), also were factors in stopping the effects of P. falciparum.

 The tea from Quassia amara has also an effect on the red blood cells counts, the packed cell count, the packed cell volume and hemoglobin concentration.
 It has an antianemic property.